cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 WAL files are pulled from the defined *recovery object store*.

-Base backups can be taken either on object stores or using volume snapshots (from version 1.21).
+Base backups can be taken either on object stores or using volume snapshots.

-!!!
-Warning
-    Recovery using volume snapshots had an initial release on 1.20.1.
-Because of the amount of progress on the feature for 1.21.0, to use volume snapshots, we strongly advise you to upgrade to 1.21 or more advanced releases.

 You can achieve recovery from a *recovery object store* in two ways: